Didactic Program in Dietetics (DPD)

 - If all possible options have been exhausted after following the recommended system for filing complaints with the DPD, the Department of Family and Consumer Sciences, the College, or the University, and program noncompliance with ACEND® accreditation standards, the student may submit a complaint to ACEND®.

 - According to the ACEND® policies about Filing a Complaint, "ACEND® has established a process for reviewing complaints against accredited programs in order to fulfill its public responsibility for assuring the quality and integrity of the educational programs that it accredits.
-Any individual, for example, student, faculty, dietetics practitioner and/or member of the public may submit a complaint against any accredited program to ACEND®.
-However, the ACEND® board does not intervene on behalf of individuals or act as a court of appeal for individuals in matters of admissions, appointment, promotion or dismissal of faculty or students.
+Any individual, for example, student, faculty, dietetics practitioner, and/or member of the public may submit a complaint against any accredited program to ACEND®.
+However, the ACEND® board does not intervene on behalf of individuals or act as a court of appeal for individuals in matters of admissions, appointment, promotion, or dismissal of faculty or students.
 It acts only upon a signed allegation that the program may not be in compliance with the Accreditation Standards or policies.
 The complaint must be signed by the complainant.
 Anonymous complaints are not considered."
-The form for filing a complaint can be found here.
+The form for filing a complaint.

 Liability Insurance Coverage